 Data, data, data… The word data can be a scary word if you don’t really know what it means or how to use it.
 First off, when it comes to data, do you use ALL your data, or just bits and pieces?
 Or, gulp; maybe you don’t use any data at all?
 The simple truth is that no matter which way you look at data it is a helpful tool for improving process functionality.
-Without data you wouldn’t know or understand anything related to your business revenue, costs, safety, production time, etc. Running a business without utilizing data analysis is like trying to put a puzzle together in the dark, there is no real guidance and success will be really hard to achieve.
+Without data you wouldn’t know or understand anything related to your business revenue, costs, safety, production time, etc. Running a business without utilizing data collection and analysis is like trying to put a puzzle together in the dark, there is no real guidance and success will be really hard to achieve.

 Accurate Data + Lean = Better Efficiency